Bok Choy Fried Rice

 2. Cook the bok choy: In the same pan, heat some more oil and cook the bok choy along with the yellow onion and white parts of the scallions until everything softens, 5 to 7 minutes.

-3. Scramble the eggs: Moving the bok choy, onion, and scallions to one side of the pan, add the whisked eggs (with a pinch of salt) to the other side and cook on low heat, stirring often, until just about fully done.
+3. Scramble the eggs: Moving the bok choy, onion, and scallions to one side of the pan, add the whisked eggs to the other side and cook on low heat, stirring often, until just about fully done.
 Transfer all of the pan’s contents to a plate.

 4. Cook the ginger: Add a drop more oil to the pan and cook the ginger for 30 seconds, stirring constantly.